 General permitted development order 2015 schedule 2 part 6; application for prior notification for an agricultural storage building.

-No Objections Action Clerk to put this on WBC planning Portal.
+No Objections Action Clerk to note this on WBC planning Portal.

-8. Cil Monies
+8. CIL Monies

-Cllr Trout contacted Zac Ellwood (WBC Head of planning and economics development) regarding future Cil monies that Dockenfield will be receiving.
+Cllr Trout contacted Zac Ellwood (WBC Head of planning and economic development) regarding future CIL monies that Dockenfield will be receiving.

 The reply from Marissa Nash (Principal Planning Officer (Policy) was circulated.

-Dockenfield Pc are entitled to 15% of Cil monies paid by the developers.
+Dockenfield PC are entitled to 15% of CIL monies paid by the developers.

-Cllr Ian McLean questioned if we would receive the monies.
-Action Ian McLean will clarify with WBC about receiving the monies
+Cllr Ian McLean questioned when we would receive the monies.
+Action Ian McLean will clarify with WBC about timing of receiving the monies

 For the future, a meeting with Marissa Nash is to be arranged.
 Action Clerk

-It was resolved to create a list of potential ways to spend the neighbourhood Cil monies in the village.
+It was resolved to create a list of potential ways to spend the neighbourhood CIL monies in the village.
 Action – Councillors to bring ideas to the next meeting.

 This will be an agenda item at the next meeting.